sakai-mirror/sakai/docs/readme.txt

     bottomnav.2 = <a href="http://sakaiproject.org/cms" target="_blank">The Sakai Project</a>

 You can add more or other links by setting the proper bottomnav.count value, and adding bottomnav.N values, 1 through the number of links.

+2.2.7 File Based Content Hosting

+Anytime you want to use the file system feature of content hosting, to store the content hosting resource body binary bytes in files in a file system instead of records in the database, you must

+    1) configure your Sakai to do this, and

+    2) run a conversion to bring your files out of your database and into the file system.

+This conversion is needed even for a brand new database, since there are some resources shipped with the started Sakai db.

+2.2.7.1 Configuration

+The best place for configuring this is the sakai.properties file.

+    # the file system root for content hosting's external stored files (default is null, i.e. store them in the db)
+    bodyPath@org.sakaiproject.service.legacy.content.ContentHostingService =${sakai.home}content

+Enable the above line, and point at the root folder for the files to be stored.

+    # when storing content hosting's body bits in files, an optional set of folders just within the content.filesystem.root
+    # to act as volumes to distribute the files among - a comma separate list of folders.
+If left out, no volumes will be used.
+    bodyVolumes@org.sakaiproject.service.legacy.content.ContentHostingService = v1,v2,v3

+Enable the above line, and set the list of "volumes" for storage.
+You can specify one or more volume names, comma separated on this line.
+These are folders under the file system root.
+Files will be distributed among these volumes.

+If you are going to use multiple volume devices, you need to map them to these volume names that live "under" the root.
+We have done this with our AFS file storage system at the University of Michigan.
+If you are not using separate devices, then you can use any folder names for the volumes.
+Provide at least one.

+Files will be stored under each volume in a way so that there are not too many in any one folder.
+The folder structure we use is:

+    YYYY/DDD/HH/id, where YYYY=year, DDD=day of year, HH=hour of day, and the 1111...=an id-based file name

+for example,

+    2005/070/03/3223479379834-2343

+or, using the above root and volumes, it might be:

+    /usr/local/tomcat/sakai/content/v2/2005/070/03/3223479379834-2343

+Note that the resource name and type is not at all encoded here.
+The date/time used to form the file name is the date/time of file creation.

+2.2.7.2 Conversion

+Once you have your database setup, and your file values configured, and the file system read/write accessible to your application server, you need to configure your Sakai to run and convert.
+Do this once, shutdown after conversion is complete, and re-configure Sakai to no longer do the conversion.
+At that point you could remove the table CONTENT_RESOURCE_BODY_BINARY.

+To convert, add this to your sakai.properties:

+    convertToFile@org.sakaiproject.service.legacy.content.ContentHostingService = true

+As soon as Sakai starts up, it will create a file system file for any content hosting resource that has a null "FILE_PATH" field.
+This could take a long time, if you have many resources.
+If the process dies mid way, you can restart it, and it will pick up about where it left off (since it does not update the "FILE_PATH" until it has written out the file).

+2.2.7.3 Clustering

+If you are running multiple application servers, it is vital that you choose a file system technology that is equally available to all the servers at once.
+We use our campus AFS system for this.
+Any network file system should work.
+Make sure that the file system is mounted in the same place on all the application servers.

+The file path is stored in the content hosting resource record.
+This includes the path from the volume name all the way to the file name.
+It does NOT include the root.
+You can change the root location over time, or have it different on each app server, as long as the app server is properly configured.
+But you can never change the volume names under the root (you could add, but you cannot remove).

 2.3 Tomcat configuration